luissimas/zettelkasten/2 - Notes/InfluxDB.md

 | Measurement | Table               |
 | Bucket      | Database            |

-- A bucket can have a **retention period** to determine for how long to persist the measurements
+A bucket can have a **retention period** to determine for how long to persist the measurements.
+InfluxDB support a handful of different query languages.
+There's an SQL-like language called InfluxQL and a functional-like language called Flux, which looks a lot like [[Elixir]], and that's great.

+Overall it's been a good tool for storing time series data with a good support for long term storage.

 # References